stemey/dojo-generate-form/README.md

 The basic dijit to generate a form is called 'Editor'.
 It has three properties:

 1. 'meta' : 			an editor schema
-2. 'modelHandle' : A dojo stateful which is the data to display in the form or to fill via the form.
+2. 'plainValue' : 		A plain object which is the data to display in the form or to fill via the form.
+When setting this value it will be converted to the modelHandle.
 3. 'editorFactory' : 	the editorFactory defines how the properties defined by the schema are displayed by the generated widgets.
+4. 'modelHandle' : 		A dojo stateful which is the internal representation of the plainValue. for each primitive value it has a Stateful instance with extra meta properties : "valid","oldValue"...